nikita-moor/dictionaries/_dictionaries/Dumesnil1819.md

 Full title is "Latin synonyms, with their different significations, and examples taken from the best Latin authors".

-Dictionary of **Latin** synonyms with explanations on **English**.
+Dictionary of **Latin** synonyms with explanations in **English**.
 XDXF version contains keys and scans of the corresponding pages, small part of the articles were transcribed.

 For download see [Release][101] section; development version and source files are in the [github repository][1].